Master of Arts in Program Evaluation

 evaluation contracting and project management.

 Students also complete a practicum sequence (13 credits) that provides them with the opportunity to further develop their evaluation skills by immersion in a real-world setting in which evaluations are currently being conducted.
 Settings include government agencies, human service organizations, educational settings, healthcare organizations, and for-profit and non-profit evaluation firms.

 All courses are delivered entirely online by accomplished and respected evaluation professionals.
 As a full-time student, you'll earn your degree in only 16 months (four consecutive semesters).
-If you are interested in pursuing the M.A in Program Evaluation on a part-time student, you will follow an individualized plan of study that meets your needs.
+As a part-time student, you will follow an individualized plan of study that meets your needs.

 Graduate Certificate in Program Evaluation

 The graduate certificate is designed to provide foundational knowledge and skills, while providing students with the flexibility to tailor the program to meet their unique educational needs.
 The graduate certificate is a good option for evaluation practitioners looking to advance their skills and credentials without committing the time and resources necessary to complete a master’s degree.
 However, should your circumstances change, 9 credits from the certificate program can be applied toward the master’s degree.
 This means that once you complete the graduate certificate, you are already 9 credits closer to earning your M.A. in Program Evaluation.